-Recognized as one of 2015’s Top Psychiatrists by the Consumers’ Research Council of America
+Recognized as one of 2015’s and 2018’s Top Psychiatrists by the Consumers’ Research Council of America

 2016 recipient of the American Telemedicine Association’s (ATA) President’s Award for Health Delivery, Quality, and Transformation.

 Jonathan Terry, DO, ABIHM, IFMCP is a board-certified osteopathic physician and surgeon, a general psychiatrist, a Diplomate of the American Board of Psychiatry and Neurology (ABPN), a Diplomate of the National Board of Physicians and Surgeons (NBPAS), and a Diplomate of the American Board of Integrative and Holistic Medicine (ABIHM).
 He is an Institute For Functional Medicine Certified Practitioner (IFMCP).
 Dr. Terry is proud to be a National Health Service Corps Ambassador, and works primarily with underserved and migrant worker populations, high-acuity inpatient psychiatric patients, and in program and policy-building initiatives.
 Dr. Terry’s clinical interests include primary care consultation, nutrition, osteopathy, integrative medicine, strength-based therapies, and prevention.